10 Ideas for Making Friends in Retirement

 How do 60-year-olds make friends?

 60-year-olds can make friends in many ways.
-Joining a community group, exercise class, or volunteering is a great way to meet those who have the same interests as you.
-If confused about where to start, reach out to a local community center and see what they offer.
+Joining a community group, exercise class, or volunteering is a great way to meet those who have shared interests.
+If you're confused about where to start, reach out to a local community center and see what they offer.

 What is the hardest part of retirement?